-- 1 Leadership
+- I Leadership

 - 2 Strategic Planning

 - 3 Customer Focus

 - 4 Measurement, Analysis, and Knowledge Management

 - 5 Workforce Focus

 - 6 Process Management

 - 7 Results

-The figure below provides the framework connecting and integrating the Categories.
+The figure on page iv provides the framework connecting and integrating the Categories.

 From top to bottom, the framework has the following basic elements.